-The information technology (IT) staff of the Pinellas County School Board (PCSB) and Pinellas Technical College (PTC) holds credentials in the following areas: server infrastructure, desktop infrastructure, private cloud, enterprise devices and apps, data platforms, business intelligence, messaging, communication, and the Blackboard Learn system.
-This allows direct knowledge regarding best practices in technology infrastructure.
+The information technology (IT) staff of the Pinellas County School Board (PCSB) and Pinellas Technical College, Clearwater Campus (PTC-CLWTR) posseses credentials in the following areas: server infrastructure, desktop infrastructure, private cloud, enterprise devices and apps, data platforms, business intelligence, messaging, communication, and the Blackboard Learn system.
+This expertise enables them to implement best practices in technology infrastructure and ensure the security of institutional data.